megan-d-perry/Predicting_Overall_Satisfaction/README.md

 Note: the data referenced in the notebook is for bullet train passengers.
 Later, I created a Kaggle competition, with similar sets from airline passengers.
-You can try it here https://www.kaggle.com/competitions/airline-customer-satisfaction/data
+You can try it here https://www.kaggle.com/competitions/airline-customer-satisfaction/data Similarly, I'm including the datasets from the Kaggle competition in this repo.